arrow_back

 Wireless EV charging market segmented by charging type

-Based on power supply, the market is segmented into 3–10 KW, 11–50 KW, and more than 50 KW.
+Based on power supply, the market is segmented into 3–10 KW, 11–50 KW, and more than 50 KW in the Next Move Strategy Consulting report.

-The 3–10 KW segment held a major market share in 2022 with a market value of USD 5.7 billion, growing at a CAGR of 57.4% to reach USD 21.9 billion by 2030.
+The 3–10 KW segment held a major market share in 2024 with a market value of USD 19.4 million, growing at a CAGR of 53.2% to reach USD 21.9 billion by 2030.

 Wireless EV charging market segmented by application

-Based on application, the wireless charging for electric vehicle market is segmented into commercial charging stations and home charging units.
+Based on application, the wireless charging for the electric vehicle market is segmented into commercial charging stations and home charging units.

-The commercial charging station sector is poised to experience an impressive CAGR of over 57.4%.
+The commercial charging station sector is poised to experience an impressive CAGR of over 55%.
 This growth is driven by the increasing necessity to establish EV charging infrastructure in public spaces, the surging demand for commercial wireless charging systems in China, and the widespread adoption of such systems in Europe.
 The rapid expansion of this segment is heavily influenced by the prevalence of large commercial garage parking facilities and densely populated urban regions.

 Wireless EV charging market segmented by charging mechanism